standardsemiconductor/VELDT-getting-started/README.md

     rst = unsafeFromHighPolarity $ pure False
 makeTopEntityWithName 'topEntity "Blinker"
 ```
-First, every top entity function has the `NOINLINE` annotation.
+Note, every top entity function has the `NOINLINE` annotation.
 Although this is a Lattice FPGA, it just so happens that the `XilinxSystem` domain also works.
 Domains describe things such as reset polarity and clock period and active edge.
-More information about domains is found in the `Clash.Signal` module. `XilinxSystem` specifies active-high resets, therefore we define a `rst` signal which is always inactive by inputting `False` to [`unsafeFromHighPolarity`](http://hackage.haskell.org/package/clash-prelude-1.2.4/docs/Clash-Signal.html#v:withClockResetEnable). `blinker` has a `HiddenClockResetEnable` constraint so we use [`withClockResetEnable`](http://hackage.haskell.org/package/clash-prelude-1.2.4/docs/Clash-Signal.html#v:withClockResetEnable) to expose them and provide clock, reset, and enable signals.
+More information about domains is found in the `Clash.Signal` module. `XilinxSystem` specifies active-high resets, therefore we define a `rst` signal, which is always inactive, by inputting `False` to [`unsafeFromHighPolarity`](http://hackage.haskell.org/package/clash-prelude-1.2.4/docs/Clash-Signal.html#v:withClockResetEnable).

+`blinker` has a `HiddenClockResetEnable` constraint so we use [`withClockResetEnable`](http://hackage.haskell.org/package/clash-prelude-1.2.4/docs/Clash-Signal.html#v:withClockResetEnable) to expose the clock, reset, and enable signals.

 We use the template haskell function [`makeTopEntityWithName`](http://hackage.haskell.org/package/clash-prelude-1.2.4/docs/Clash-Annotations-TH.html#v:makeTopEntityWithName) which will generate synthesis boilerplate and name the top module and its ports in Verilog.
-The inputs and outputs of the `topEntity` function will be constrained by the `.pcf`, or pin constraint file.
+The inputs and outputs of the `topEntity` function will be constrained by the `Blinker.pcf`, or pin constraint file.

 Here is the complete `Blinker.hs` source code:
 ```haskell